+Acquittal Means the information provided by the grant recipient that proves funds have been spent responsibly and in line with the guidelines of each grant program.
 Auspice An established not-for-profit legal entity that agrees to take responsibility for the grant obligations of an unincorporated or informal or newly established group with no legal status.
+Assessment Panel A specific purpose committee to provide recommendations to Council on grant allocations.
 CEO Means the Chief Executive Officer of Knox City Council.
 Community Group(s) A legal entity who provide services, support or activities to the Knox community.
 Council Knox City Council, whether constituted before or after the commencement of this Policy.
-Delegate Means a Council officer(s) designated by the CEO to administer a grant process.
+Delegate Means a Council officer(s) selected by the CEO to administer a grant process.
 Funding agreement An agreement between the grant recipient and Council that documents the agreed objectives of the funded project/activity and the reporting and accountability requirements of the grant.
+Grant Means a sum of money given to an individual or oganisation with the expectation that the money will be used for an agreed and specific purpose.
 GST Goods and Services Tax.
 Individual(s) Means a resident(s) of the Knox Municipality.

-Legal Entity Can include an incorporated association, a co-operative, a company limited by guarantee, share or a trust or other organisation established under an Act passed by the State or Commonwealth.
+Legal Entity An incorporated association, a co-operative, a company limited by guarantee, share or a trust or other organisation established under an Act passed by the State or Commonwealth.
 Not-for-profit Means a group or organisation that is not operating for the profit or gain of its individual members; and any profit or surplus is directed back into the operation of the organisation to carry out its purpose.